Prices - Terms

 This category includes market lambs or lambs purchased for herding training.
 Wethers will not be dog-broke for herding, as they trust the Livestock Guardian Dogs they live with to protect them.

-Please note: your state entry requirements are what determine the tests your sheep will need.
-We will take care of having all tests performed for you, but the responsibility for the cost of these tests belongs to the buyer and must be paid before the sheep leave our farm.
+Your state entry requirements are what determine the tests your sheep will need for shipping with a hauler or crossing a state line driving them yourself.
+We will take care of finding out which tests are needed and having all tests performed for you, but the responsibility for the cost of these tests belongs to the buyer and must be paid before the sheep leave our farm.

 There has never been a case of scrapie disease in Barbados Blackbelly sheep.
-However, some states are now requiring that each sheep crossing their borders, be Codon 171 tested and have at least one "R" in the test result to be transported across their state lines.
+However, some states are now requiring that each sheep crossing their borders, be Codon 170 tested and have at least one "R" in the test result to be transported across their state line.
 To date, ours is the only flock of registered Barbados Blackbelly sheep in the United States that has been certified scrapie-free since 2005 by the United States Department of Agriculture.
 You may view our certificate on this website.

 We have twenty-six years experience in raising Barbados Blackbelly sheep and offer support seven days a week to help you in your encounters with your own flock.
 Just pick up the phone and call us or email or text with your questions.
 We are always happy to help you whenever you need us.

 Prices are subject to change without notice.